thomaskbird/docs/programming-concepts.md

     -   is a software development process that relies on the repetition of a very short development cycle: first the developer writes an (initially failing) automated test case that defines a desired improvement or new function, then produces the minimum amount of code to pass that test, and
 6. Continous Integration
     - is the practice of merging all developer working copies to a shared mainline several times a day.
 Grady Booch first named and proposed CI in his 1991 method, although he did not advocate integrating several times a day.
 Extreme programming (XP) adopted the concept of CI and did advocate integrating more than once per day – perhaps as many as tens of times per day.
+7. Coupling
+    - This is when you make a single change to one piece of functionality and it breaks other things.
+Decoupling is the idea that if you make changes to one piece of code it should not affect other pieces and still work, thereby reducing the level of maintenance